+When learning most any language, there are reading tools known as “graded readers” which are invaluable.
 Graded readers are the best resources available to learners wanting to learn to read Chinese.
 Through graded readers, you are able to review and learn large amounts of characters suitable to your level and seeing them within their appropriate context.

 Additionally, by reading passages specific to your level, you generally can read the entire article without having to consistently stop and reference a dictionary – which contrary to intuition impedes learning and diminishes your reading speed.

 For those who have yet to start learning characters, start by building your vocabulary and learning basic characters.

 There are a variety of great graded readers out there.
 Among my favorites is the Mandarin Companion series, which feature familiar stories with good illustrations and plenty of useful vocabulary.

 If you are looking for an electronic mobile resource, I recommend the Chairman’s Bao and Du Chinese.
 As long as you are willing to spend around 30 minutes a day using either of these tools, you are likely to see vast improvements in your Chinese reading level.